Roulette - Back to Homepage

 Thanks, but I’m not asking the probability of doubling my money the fastest way, I’m asking for the total probability of doubling your money, given that you don’t leave until you’ve doubled your money or lost all your money.
 For example, starting with 2 dollars, after the first spin you have a 47.368% chance of having 3 dollars and a 52.632% chance of having 1 dollar.
 After the second spin, you have a p=(18/38)^2 of having doubled your money, a p=(20/38)^2 chance of having lost all your money, and a p=2*(18/38)*(20/38) of having 2 dollars, so you bet at least two more times.
 Theoretically there is an infinitesimile chance of staying at the table for thousands or hundreds of thousands of spins.
 Is there a general way figure out the total probability, for any n dollar amount?
 I can’t figure out anything except working out the overall probabilities of ending with double the money with each spin and adding.

-4 Responses to “What is the probability of doubling your money?”
+- P(double) is the probability of doubling your money

 I dont think the amount of money you start with changes anything.
 Double and zero are always equally ‘distant’ from what you have.
 Yr always gonna be slightly more likely to lose everything.